 But power doesn’t just apply to pro-level athletes.
 You can amp up your own cardio, strength and agility right at home — you just need a solid training plan.
 And that’s exactly where Daily Burn’s Power Cardio program comes in, giving your strength and endurance a boost.

 “This workout program appeals to anyone who wants to change their health, sweat and have a little fun,” says CeCe Marizu, one of three trainers leading the Power Cardio program.
 “It provides a mix of cardio for people who love to keep moving and some strength to slow it down a bit.”

-TRY IT FIRST: Daily Burn’s Power Cardio Program
+TRY IT NOW: Daily Burn’s Power Cardio Program

 Power Cardio: The Perfect Total-Body Workout

 The six-week Power Cardio program offers eight brand new workouts that mix cardio intervals and strength exercises.
 Plus you get a blend of kickboxing, athletic training, core conditioning and mobility.
 Talk about building an athletic advantage: It’s basically everything you want in a total-body program — making you stronger, faster and fitter.

 “Mixing cardio and strength helps with cardiovascular efficiency, while also helping to build muscular endurance,” Marizu explains.
 “A lot of times we stay at steady-state in workouts — like longer runs or bike rides — and that’s good every now and again.
 But changing your intensity helps burn more calories, improves heart health, and in this workout it can help with weight loss and muscle building.”

 The best part about the workouts, though, is that you can tailor them to your skill level.
 You choose your intensity and the difficulty of each exercise (trainers will show you two to three variations).
 But keep in mind the main objective: Pushing your limits.
 Strive to lift heavier, jump higher or move faster each week.